microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 [ElementCompositionPreview](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Hosting.ElementCompositionPreview).

-Use the `SetColorProperty` method to set a color of the animated visual, and the `Markers` property to find named positions in the animation timeline.
+Use the `SetColorProperty` method to set a color of the animated visual, and the `Markers` property to find named playback positions in the animation timeline.

 _Spec note: `IAnimatedVisualSource2` is like `IAnimatedVisualSource` in purpose and use, but there is no derivation because the '2' interface does not derive from